andifalk/spring-security-for-newbies/README.md

 3. Custom authentication configuration with our own user storage (branch _custom-auth_)
 4. Add authorization to the application (branch _authorization_)
 5. Convert app into an OAuth/OpenID Connect resource server (branch _oauth_)

+## Lab 1: Spring Security Auto-Configuration

+Just by adding the spring boot starter dependency for spring security (_org.springframework.boot:spring-boot-starter-security_) the following secure by default features are enabled:

+* All endpoints require authentication (except the _health_ and _info_ actuator endpoints) giving a _401 Unauthorized_ error
+* By default, the authentication is possible using basic authentication and form based user/password authentication
+* A default user _user_ with an auto-generated password is configured (see console log for the password)
+* Session-fixation protection
+* CSRF protection for POST and PUT requests
+* Recommended response headers for security
+    * X-Content-Type-Options: nosniff
+    * X-XSS-Protection: 1; mode=block
+    * X-Frame-Options: DENY
+    * Cache-Control: no-cache, no-store, max-age=0, must-revalidate
+    * Pragma: no-cache

+Please note that the original tests would break with 401 errors (due to missing authentication), and an 403 error (for the post request due to missing CSRF token).
+So the tests have to be extended for authentication and CSRF support as well.

+## Next step

+In lab 2 we will customize the auto-configured authentication and user (to get rid of the auto generated password on the console).